 Timeshare sales and services revenue net of direct expenses totaled \$159 million in 2011 and \$199 million in 2010.
 The decrease of \$40 million as compared to 2010, primarily reflected \$28 million of lower other revenue, net of expenses and \$25 million of lower financing revenue, net of expenses, partially offset by \$8 million of higher development revenue net of product costs and marketing and selling costs and \$5 million of higher services revenue, net of expenses.
 The \$28 million decrease in other revenue, net of expenses primarily reflected a \$15 million unfavorable variance from an adjustment to the Marriott Rewards liability in 2010 and, to a lesser extent in 2011 the impact of the spin-off as well as lower resales revenue, net of expenses due to lower closings.
-The \$25 million decrease in financing revenue, net of expenses primarily reflected decreased interest income due to hower closings which is a well as a lower notes receivable balances before the spin-off date.
+The \$25 million decrease in financing revenue, net of product costs and marketing and selling costs primarily reflected balances before the spin-off date.
 Higher development revenue net of product costs and marketing and selling costs primarily reflected favorable reportability as well as a favorable variance from a net \$12 million reserve in the prior year, partially offset by lower 2011 sales volumes as well as the impact of the spin-off.
 See "BUSINESS SEGMENTS: Timeshare," later in this report for more information on our former Timeshare segment before spin-off.